 All abstracts are blinded, peer-reviewed and ranked on the basis of scientific merit by experts in the category selected.
 The AASLD Scientific Program Committee uses these rankings to develop the scientific program of the conference.
 Abstracts are allocated to short oral plenary and parallel presentations (10 minute presentation plus a 5 minute Q&A period) and poster sessions based on their focus of interest.
-Authors who do not wish to be considered for oral presentation should check the "Poster Only" option under Step 2: Properties in the online abstract submitter (Opens April 1 and closes June 1).
+Authors who do not wish to be considered for oral presentation should check the "Poster Only" option under Step 2: Properties in the online abstract submitter (Opened April 1 and closed June 3).
 All abstract presenters must register for the AASLD Annual Meeting.

 Abstracts are scored by at least four reviewers for each category and ranked according to numerical score.
 Reviewers are blinded to the author's names and affiliations.
 Reviewers with conflicts do not score pertinent abstracts.
 Abstracts are ranked within the category that is selected by the submitter, although if selected, abstracts may be moved into other content areas for presentation.